datalad-handbook/book/docs/basics/101-102-populate.rst

    and you can edit
    the commit message.
 Careful -- the default editor might be :term:`vim`!

-Lets see how this shows up in the history of the dataset with ``git log``.
+Let's see how this shows up in the history of the dataset with ``git log``.
 In order to get a bit more details, we add the ``-p`` flag (leave the git log by typing ``q``, navigate with up and down arrow keys):